shukla-yash/shukla-yash.github.io/_pages/projects.md

 {% include base_path %}

+For a more up-to-date list of my projects, please see the publications page

 Grasp Synthesis by employing active vision techniques
 ------
 It fascinates me how something as fundamental as manipulation and grasping can be difficult for robots.
 For this, I aspire to pioneer innovative techniques that would facilitate smarter decision making for dextrous robotic manipulation.
 As a first step towards this goal, I have been working with Professor Berk Calli, WPI in the Manipulation laboratory for the past eight months.
 The research problem that I have been working on is utilizing active vision techniques to make a manipulator explore an object in the fewest number of steps possible.
 The aim is to obtain a rich enough pointcloud data to grasp an object.